-- Care coordination helps medical professionals interpret research and leverage that information for instance, by accessing the data of patients with similar conditions to understand common timelines for recovery. - Patient education uses data visualizations to illustrate a patient's health status compared to others in the same demographic.
+- Care coordination helps medical professionals interpret research and leverage that information - for instance, by accessing the data of patients with similar conditions to understand common timelines for recovery. - Patient education uses data visualizations to illustrate a patient's health status compared to others in the same demographic.
 This can provide, for example, a clear indication of the areas they need to improve (exercise, BMI, cholesterol, etc.). - Public health refers to data visualizations used by the media to convey health-related trends on a large scale.
 For example, a national map can depict the state-by-state number of COVID-19 cases by using distinct colors to represent different values.

 The COVID-19 virus helped to further mainstream big data and data visualization tools at the public health level, where clinicians and individuals alike could see the power of data.

-Digitization Will Increase Complexity for Healthcare Information Exchanges (HIEs) A Lack of Interoperability Thwarting Progress in U.S. Healthcare Interoperability and the ability to easily exchange individual patient data between systems is a significant issue in the U.S. healthcare system.
-(It's less of a problem in other regions of the world where countries have adopted single, nationwide health record systems.)
-U.S. patients are very motivated to share their healthcare records with their healthcare clinicians for the purpose of the betterment of their individual care, and healthcare providers are equally motivated to share their patient data - but only within their own healthcare system.
+Digitization Will Increase Complexity for Healthcare Information Exchanges (HIEs)

+A Lack of Interoperability Thwarting Progress in U.S. Healthcare

+Interoperability and the ability to easily exchange individual patient data between systems is a significant issue in the U.S. healthcare system.
+(It's less a problem in other regions where countries have adopted single, nationwide health record systems.)

+U.S. patients are very motivated to share their healthcare records with their healthcare clinicians for the betterment of their individual care, and healthcare providers are equally motivated to share their patient data - but only within their own healthcare system.

 Why?
 Providers are concerned that sharing data outside of their system could harm their ability to retain patients in their own healthcare network.

-The bottom line is, with an ever-increasing number of patients suffering from comorbidities that require their personal physicians and specialists (neurologist, cardiologist, endocrinologist, etc.) to work together to successfully diagnose and treat them, it's important that up-to-date, timely, and complete medical data is available to them in a consumable form.
-The Problems Still Arising from Data Exchange Solutions In theory, Health Level 7 International (HL7), Fast Health Interoperability Resources (FHIR), and FHIR-based APIs were constructed to solve this problem and make medical data accessible, computable, and usable to improve outcomes.
-Unfortunately, this is a significant challenge in the U.S. market, where there is not a unified patient ID and there are many concerns about PHI, security, and potential misuse of data.
-The other factor is that electronic medical records (EMRs) and other healthcare IT projects are extremely expensive to execute and to update.
-So, once a healthcare provider implements HL7, they usually do not upgrade on a timely basis.
-As such, a lot of our customers in the Medical Device and Life Sciences segments need to create and support numerous versions of these interfaces.
-Since billing is critical to the survival of U.S. Healthcare, billing data is where the integrated investment occurs.
+The bottom line is, with an increasing number of patients suffering from comorbidities that require their personal physicians and specialists (neurologist, cardiologist, endocrinologist, etc.) to work together to diagnose and treat them, up-to-date, timely successfully, and complete medical data must be available to them in a consumable form.
 Medical device (or in vitro) manufacturers are often required to enable data sharing per their RFP responses and contracts with healthcare systems.

 They also know, however, that their data is valuable and sticky and that sharing data openly with other manufacturers could impact their ability to maintain brand loyalty.